pulak-sarmah/Online_Exam_management/README.md

-clone this repo to htdocs folder in XAMPP software. import the SQL file in XAMPP. replace database name file with your database credentials. open localhost in browser. you see the home page.
+clone this repo to htdocs folder in XAMPP software. import the SQL file in XAMPP. replace database name file with your database credentials. open localhost in browser. you can see the home page.